bregman-arie/sre-checklist/README.md

   - **Terraform Projects Structure**
     - [ ] Separate directory for each environment (staging, production, ...)
     - [ ] Separate backend for each environment (as you don't want share the same authentication and access controls for all environments)
+    - [ ] Separate directory in each environment for each component

+      ```
+      staging/
+        networking/
+        applications/
+        databases/

+      production/
+        networking/
+        applications/
+          web-app-1/
+          web-app-2/
+        databases/
+          mongo/
+          mysql/

+      global/
+        user_access_management/
+      ```

+    - [ ] Terraform configuration files themselves can be organized in many ways
+      - Possible files:
+        - main.tf
+        - outputs.tf
+        - variables.tf
+        - providers.tf
+        - dependencies.tf
+      - Files can be further divided (avoid managing very long files)
+  - **Terraform Code**
+    - [ ] Variables have description (to document what they are used for)
+    - [ ] Set lifecycle "prevent_destroy" on resources that should never be deleted (e.g. Terraform state source like S3 bucket)
+    - [ ] Try not including shell scripts inline (some tend to grow quite a lot over time).
+Use instead templatefile function to render a script from a file
+    - [ ] Avoid duplication of Terraform code/configuration by using modules